 We will focus our strategic efforts on promoting sales through our website.
 We see our key target audience as women over 40 years with disposable income of over $60,000.
 Customer reach will be increased by advertising with the main search engines.
 Our sales message will emphasize customer service and communication.
 We will do our best to source products for customers' orders by further strengthening our relationships with key suppliers, such as Spoontiques and Art Glass.
 Our website will be promoted through participation in key shows and exhibitions, where we will strive to establish rapport with our key target audience and ensure repeat sales.

 Our competitive edges are our popularity, accessibility, flexibility, and ability to deliver.
-Any search engine brings up Grapevine Country in the top 5-10 listings on the search string, "Spoontiques Pin Art," and we are beginning to be found by searchers for Art Glass.
+Any search engine brings up Country Crockery in the top 5-10 listings on the search string, "Spoontiques Pin Art," and we are beginning to be found by searchers for Art Glass.
 We are developing a customer base and followers (called "groupies" by one show promoter) to our shows.
 Previous year's customers have returned for additional purchases.
 Our marketing strategy will enforce and enhance our competitive edge for additional growth.

 Our main competitive edge over gift chains and retail stores is our ability to deliver out-of-stock and hard to find items through special ordering.
 In addition, our website is more navigable and friendly than those of most large stores who carry similar products as a side-line.
 Our focus on home decor and jewelry allows us to highlight entire collections that get short shrift on competitors' online listings.